 Academic personality psychology was born in the 1930:ies along publication of the first textbooks.
 The years 1970-1980 saw a hard debate when person factors were claimed as weak predictors of behavior compared to situations.
-The person viewpoint prevailed in the debate, helped by the advent of the so-called five factor framework and meta-analyses incepted in the 1990:ies.
+The person viewpoint prevailed in the debate, helped by the advent of the five factor framework and meta-analyses incepted in the 1990:ies.
 The discipline continues to be ailed by dispersion among its diverse person factors.
-The most important ones living their life outside the mainstream of behavior traits are thinking styles which cry for renewed attention in our datacentric society.
+The most important ones living outside the mainstream of traits are thinking styles that request for renewed attention in today's datacentric world.
 Situational factors have also strongly returned on the discipline's agenda.

 According to Encyclopedia Britannica, personality psychology was born in the 1930:ies when its founding fathers such as Gordon Allport and Henry Murray published their textbooks (Allport, 1937; Murray, 1938).
 The field encountered hard criticism in 1970-1980 when Walter Mischel presented in his highly influential book empirical results according to which person factors were weak predictors of behavior (Mischel, 1968).
 The person-situation debate ended in at least a partial victory for the person viewpoint (Kenrik & Funder, 1988).

-The success of the person viewpoint was significantly enhanced by the advent of the so-called big five framework.
+The success of the person viewpoint was significantly enhanced by the advent of the so-called Big Five framework.
 With roots in cataloging of person-descriptive words in dictionaries and based on statistical factor analysis, the forming of measurement scales ended in presenting Conscientiousness, Extraversion, Agreeableness, Openness and Neuroticism or Emotional stability as both reliably measured and broadly predictive personality traits.
-The framework did not generate any truly novel traits but assembled the diverse earlier traits from the fifty-year trait research tradition into five broad traits.
+The framework did not generate any truly novel traits but assembled the diverse earlier traits from the fifty-year research tradition under five broad traits.
 Many of the preceding narrower traits clustered in factor analysis onto the five big traits as their subtraits or facets.

-After the low-tide period of the debate years, the advent of the Big Five framework has integrated trait conceptualizations, strengthened the scientific standing of the entire discipline and given a general boost to personality research.
-In addition to the meta-analyses predicting work performance, a particularly significant finding using large longitudinal samples is the remarkable stability of personality from early childhood to old age.
+After the low-tide period of the debate years, the advent of the Big Five framework has integrated trait conceptualizations and strengthened the scientific status of the entire discipline.
+Large longitudinal samples have shown remarkable stability of personality from early childhood to old age.
 The stability (r=.74) is on a par with that of the IQ.
 However, the interesting finding is that the stability plateau of intelligence is attained at the 6-8 year age but personality reaches a stability plateau only after the age of 50 (Roberts & DelVecchio, 2000).
-The newest meta-analysis (Bleidorn et al., 2022), extended with samples after 2005 (close to 180.000 individuals) shows somewhat lower overall stability, an earlier, already at age 25 stabilizing plateau and throughout life improving emotional stability.
-In addition to stability, results point to malleability of personality, see in the following.
+The most recent meta-analysis (Bleidorn et al., 2022), extended with samples after 2005 (nearly 250.000 subjects) shows somewhat lower overall stability, already at age of 25 stabilizing plateau and throughout life improving emotional stability.
+The results also point to malleability of personality, see next.

 Drawing upon the Encyclopedia of Psychology, American Psychological Association APA defines personality as referring to individual differences in characteristic patterns of thinking, feeling and behaving (APA, 2000).
 The discipline's leading scholars define personality much in line with the previous.
 As is evident, the discipline is characterized by its immense diversity of person factors, individual differences have been sought among nearly all psychological processes.
 In Mayer's words: "personality psychologists have their fingers in everyone else's pie" (Mayer, 1995, 489).

 The roots of personality traits are in Gordon Allport's (1937) theorizing which gave birth to the extensive tradition of research in personality traits.
-The Big Five trait framework has currently attained wide popularity, a dominant position in some applied fields and has served as the basis for development of a multitude of tests, standardized self-report questionnaires.
-The most well-known test of the five factor framework and its close variants (eg., HEXACO) is the NEO-PI-R (Costa & McRae, 1992).
-Numerous meta-analyses in different application fields have been published.
-Meta-analyses on work and academic performance have been published by Barrick & Mount (1991), Hurtz & Donovan (2000) and Zell & Lesick (2021) incorporating over half a million subjects.
-Perhaps the most interesting finding in this "superanalysis" is that work and academic performance are predicted by different traits.
+The Big Five trait framework has attained wide popularity and served as the basis for development of a multitude of tests, standardized self-report questionnaires.
+The most well-known test of the five factor framework and its variants (HEXACO) is the NEO-PI-R (Costa & McRae, 1992).
+Meta-analyses on work and academic performance have been published by Barrick & Mount (1991), Hurtz & Donovan (2000).
+Zell & Lesick's "superanalysis" incorporates over half a million subjects.
+An interesting finding is that work and academic performance are predicted by different traits (Zell & Lesick, 2021).

-Motives and needs share with traits a long history in personality psychology.
+Motives and needs share a long history with traits in personality psychology.
 The theoretical roots lie in Henry Murray's taxonomy of nearly thirty needs (eg., need for achievement) and need-arousing environmental "press" (1938).
-Also mentioned should be David C. McClelland's theory of "three big" motivations purported to underlie the taxonomy.
-An important tenet of the theory of achievement, power and affiliation motivation is the division to implicit, nonconscious and explicit, self-reportable motives (McClelland et al., 1989, Schultheiss, 2008, 2021).
 The most widely known need-motive questionnaire is the PRF (Jackson, 1984).
+David McClelland developed the theory of achievement, power and affiliation motivation as well an original projective method for their measurement.
+According to the theory, people have two indepencent motivational systems incorporating implicit, nonconscious and explicit or conscious, self-reportable motives (McClelland et al., 1989, Niitamo, 1999; Schultheiss, 2008, 2021).
 Meta-analyses on predicting behavior from motives include Spangler (1992), Collins et al., (2004) and Van Iddekinge et al. (2018).

-Goal-directed dispositions describing directional behavior include vocational interests which have recently drawn renewed attention in work psychology.
-The focus has been particularly on Holland's (1997) theory of vocational personality.
-The RIASEC model targets at individual differences among the six vocational interests: (R) Realistic, (I) Investigative, (A) Artistic, (S) Social, (E) Enterprising and (C) Conventional-detailed.
-The same terms are used in describing people and vocations with the goal of matching them together.
-Vocational interests were for a long time considered useful only in occupational choice and career coaching.
-Three meta-analyses indicate that they also predict performance at work even better than personality traits (eg., Nye et al., 2017).
+Occupational interests, particularly Holland's model of occupational personality (1997) has become a focus of renewed attention in work psychology.
+The RIASEC model incorporates six occupational interests: (R) Realistic, (I) Investigative, (A) Artistic, (S) Social, (E) Enterprising and (C) Conventional-detailed.
+People and occupations are described with the same terms with the goal of matching them together.
+Vocational interests were traditionally considered useful only in occupational choice and career coaching.
+Three meta-analyses indicate that they can also predict performance at work even better than personality traits (eg., Nye et al., 2017).

-Individual ways of thinking or cognitive styles have led an isolated orphan's life, occasionally seen as parts of personality and occasionally of intelligence.
-This, despite that many leading scholars, not to mention the American Psychological Association incorporate thinking in their definitions of personality.
-The heyday of cognitive style research dates back to the period 1950-1970 and its well-known exemplars include individual differences in locus of control and field dependence-independence.
-No clear reason is available for the post-period waning of interest but this obviously relates to the modest empirical results at face of the preceding expectations.
+Perhaps the most important example of isolation of the diverse peronality factors concerns ways of thinking.
+Ways of thinking or cognitive styles have led an isolated orphan's life, occasionally seen as parts of personality and occasionally of intelligence.
+This, despite that all leading scholars and APA incorporate thinking in their definitions of personality.
+The heyday of cognitive style research dates back to the period 1950 -1970 and their well-known exemplars include personal constructs, locus of control and field dependence-independence.
+The post-period waning of interest probably relates to the modest empirical results against the preceding expectations.
+On the other hand, success criteria during the industrial era emphasized external performance (career and salary progress, performance output volumes, managers' potential appraisals) where "competent thinkers" have never been succesful.

-There has appeared renewed interest in ways of thinking during the last three decades.
-Particularly so concerning the so-called dual-process theories (Evans & Stanovich, 2013), made known to the larger audience by the Nobel laureate Daniel Kahneman's book on "fast and slow" thinking (Kahneman, 2011).
-The split to intuitive and analytical thinking serves also as basis for a whole theory and test of personality (Epstein, 2013; Epstein et al. 1996).
+There has appeared renewed interest in ways of thinking during the last two decades.
+Particularly so concerning the dual-process theories (Evans & Stanovich, 2013), made known to the larger audience by the Nobel laureate Daniel Kahneman's book on "fast and slow" thinking (Kahneman, 2011).
+The split to intuitive and analytical thinking serves as a foundation for a whole theory of personality (Epstein, 2013).
+Alaybek and colleagues published recently a meta-analysis on the ability of analytic and intuitive thinking in predicting performance in work.
+(Alaybek et al., 2022).

-However, the most important reason for renewed attention to ways of thinking relates to the current transition to data-centric society.
-Digitalization and artificial intelligence are already part of the everyday living and citizens need to understand and handle information.
+The most important reason for renewed research attention to ways of thinking relates to the current transition to data-centric world.
+Digitalization and artificial intelligence are part of the everyday living and the major challenge is to understand and handle information.
 Among the top ten skills needed in 2025, listed by the World Economic Forum, the first five, from analytical thinking to creativity, pertain to thinking processes.
 Along the disruption of work, "doing" things is shifting over to algorithms and robots.
-Instead of "doing", the great opportunity for humans remains in planning and problem solving, less any more in "doing" things.
-Ways of thinking are a "pie" for personality researchers to make a great contribution.
+The fate and possibility for humans remains in handling information, planning and problem solving instead of "doing" things.

 Back to situations